-- •Must be minimum 6 inch (152mm) inside diameter of high temperature chimney listed to UL 103 HT (2100°F) or ULC S628. - Must use components required by the manufacturer for installation. - Must maintain clearances required by the manufacturer for installation. - •Refer to manufacturers instructions for installation - •This insert is listed to UL 1482 Standard and is approved for installation into listed factory-built zero clearance fireplaces listed to UL 127 conforming to the following specifications and instructions:

-- •The original factory-built clearance fireplace chimney cap must be re-installed after installing the approved chimney liner meeting type UL 103 HT requirements (2100°F) per UL 1777. - •If the chimney is not listed as meeting HT requirements, or if the factory built fireplace was tested prior to 1998, a full height listed chimney liner must be installed from the appliance flue collar to the chimney top. - •The liner must be securely attached to the insert flue collar and the chimney top. - •The air flow of the factory-built zero-clearance fireplace system must not be altered.
-The flue liner top support attachment must not reduce the air flow for the existing air-cooled chimney system. - •No dilution air is allowed to enter the chimney. - Secure the fireplace damper in the open position.
-If this cannot be accomplished, it will be necessary to remove the damper - 2.
+- •Must be minimum 6 inch (152mm) inside diameter of high temperature chimney listed to UL 103 HT (2100°F) or ULC S628. - Must use components required by the manufacturer for installation. - Must maintain clearances required by the manufacturer for installation. - •Refer to manufacturers instructions for installation - •This insert is listed to UL 1482 Standard and is approved for installation into listed factory-built solid fuel fireplaces listed to UL 127 conforming to the following specifications and instructions: - •The original factory-built clearance fireplace chimney cap must be re-installed after installing the approved chimney liner meeting type UL 103 HT requirements (2100°F) per UL 1777. - •The liner must be securely attached to the insert flue collar and the chimney top. - •The air flow of the factory-built solid fuel fireplace system must not be altered.
+The flue liner top support attachment must not reduce the air flow for the existing air-cooled chimney system. - •No dilution air is allowed to enter the chimney. - 1.
+Secure the fireplace damper in the open position.
+If this cannot be accomplished, it will be necessary to remove the damper. - 2.
 Seal damper area of chimney around chimney connector with a high temperature sealant or seal insert against the face of the fireplace. - 3.
 Both methods must be removable and replaceable for cleaning and re-installation.